On this page:

 - providing advice on the provisions of the Public and Environmental Health Act and Public Health (Nuisance Prevention) Regulations for a potential asbestos nuisance situation.
 Under these provisions, the owner of a property or person causing a nuisance must take all reasonable steps to eliminate the nuisance.
 In this context, a 'nuisance' could be the spread of dust or fragments potentially containing asbestos

-- assisting the Department of Natural Resources, Environment, The Arts and Sport (NRETAS) with public health advice on asbestos-related issues (as requested)
+- assisting the NorthernTerritory Environmental Protection Authority (NT EPA) with public health advice on asbestos-related issues (as requested)

 - advising the public on the potential health risks associated with asbestos in the home.